michihodges/pvs-intranet/README.md

 # pvs-intranet

-A dynamic menu built from a collection of links and menu items from a database.
+A dynamic menu built from a collection of links and menu items from a database with CRUD features.